No items found.

 May 26, 2024

-You may have heard the term ‘BookTok’ or spotted an ‘As Seen on BookTok’ sticker on the cover of a popular bestselling book in Barnes & Noble or Waterstones, and thought
+You may have heard the term ‘BookTok’ or spotted an ‘As Seen on BookTok’ sticker on the cover of a popular bestselling book in Barnes & Noble or Waterstones and thought:

 BookTok, short for ‘Book TikTok,’ is a community of users on the TikTok app who are passionate about books and literature.
-Creators—who are mostly readers, but there are writers too!—make entertaining videos reviewing, discussing and creating jokey memes about the books they love.
-Many different book genres are featured by creators on BookTok, but there is a particular focus on Young Adult fiction, fantasy and romance.
-Some authors on the platform have connected with a huge audience and gone on to become New York Times bestsellers, such as Colleen Hoover and Chloe Gong, and the community is often credited with improving book sales within the publishing industry.
-The creators in this community are known as BookTokers.
+Creators—mostly readers, but there are authors, too!—make entertaining videos reviewing, discussing, and creating jokey memes about books they love.
+Many different genres are featured by creators on BookTok, but there is a particular focus on Young Adult fiction, fantasy, and romance.

 In this article, Bea shares her top tips on how to use TikTok as a writer and explains the importance of BookTok for authors (and readers).

-Ten tips from Bea Fitzgerald for writers on TikTok
+10 BookTok tips from Bea Fitzgerald

 1. Have fun